Gathering detailed insights and metrics for jsonify-error

 1<script src="https://cdn.jsdelivr.net/npm/jsonify-error@2.0.0/dist/jsonify-error.min.js" integrity="sha384-k3Is8aV5PW6XO2NtZyFbjgZLKNWv4kFrtuN0cnOhaw+qKurzZIlOZZNmih+HGKpN" crossorigin="anonymous"></script>

-They are also available as GitHub release assets (since 1.4.2).
-The following formats are available (with source maps):
+The following dists are available (with source maps):

 In node, as usual, simply do: